Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Making your mark on the world is hard.
-If it were easy, everybody would do it."
+> "The highest level of wisdom is when you not only accept but love adversity."
-> — **Barack Obama**
+> — **Maxime Lagace**

 ---